 For as in Adam all die, even so in Christ shall all be made alive.

 1 Cor 15:22

 Adam sinned, by one man sin entered the world, and with it, death by sin.
-The problem of death needs eternal life.
-God is offering things that man wants – grace, riches, hope, and life.
-Grace preached to the world first assumes that the world is lost in sin.
+The problem of death needs a solution and that solution is eternal life.
+God is offering things that man wants – grace, riches, hope, and eternal life.
+Grace preached to the world first assumes that the world does not have it and is lost in sin.
 If those in the world are being preached a message of grace, that is an indicator that they are lost in sin.